Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Dia- and paramagnetic contributions to the magnetizability

 where we have defined

 and similarly for $\widetilde{\mathcal{Z}}_{n\kappa}^{(\pm)}(p)$.
-The function $\mathcal{F}_{\kappa}^{n}(M)$, also appearing in Eq.\ (\ref{4.69}), was defined by us in the Appendix to Ref.\ \cite{Stef15} in Eq.\ (A.1).
+The function $\mathcal{F}_{\kappa}^{n}(M)$, also appearing in Equation (\ref{4.69}), was defined by us in the Appendix to ref. \cite{Stef15} in Equation (A.1).
 Basing on the analysis carried out in that Appendix, with some algebra, one can show that

 The formula for $R_{-\kappa-1}$ may be derived in the similar way.
 Generally, we found that